replit/kaboom/doc/03-drag-sprite.md

 }
 ```

+Here we've assembled all the components we need to drag and drop objects.
+Our `drag()` function keeps track of the position of the mouse, and the position of the object we're currently dragging.
+Position is represented as a 2D vector (vec2), using XY coordinates.

-Now that we've defined our custom component, we want to register drop our sprite.
-For this, we use the `onMouseRelease()` event handler.
+Now that we've defined our custom component, we want to register when we drop our sprite.
+For this, we use the `onMouseRelease()` event handler:

 ```js
 // drop